 A ton of dating profile these days have just a few abstract adjectives as their summary.
 This is an enormous mistake.
 What is a match supposed to say, when they have absolutely nothing to go on?
 How is that person supposed to even begin to imagine if the two of you will get along, when you aren’t telling them anything at all?

 Make an effort to write a summary that shares a few key things about you.
-Do you like going out and drinking in a rowdy place, or prefer a bit of relaxation time, listening to music and playing casino games in Singapore?
+Do you like going out and drinking in a rowdy place, or prefer a bit of relaxation time, listening to music and playing Online Casinos Singapore?

 It doesn’t have to be a masterpiece, just an indication of what you’re like.

 You change, and much quicker than you probably realise.
 Who you are right now is probably not who you will be in two months.
 It is very important to keep your profile up to date.
 Replace photos regularly, add to your profile, and just generally maintain the image that is being portrayed.
 Think of a profile as something that grows with you, rather than a stagnant thing that can be tossed up, and left alone for months at a time.